dooco/edwinaz/README.md

     - #### **Add/edit/delete articless**
-      - Conditions in place to ensure that only the superuser can add/edit/delete articles
+      - Conditions in place to ensure that only the superuser and vendor can add/edit/delete articles
       - If an article has been posted, it can be seen by all visitors to site.

     - #### **Add/edit/delete products**
-      - Vendors and admin can only add products.
+      - Admin can add products and assign then to vendor.
-      - Vendor and admin can edit and delete a products.
+      - Admin can edit and delete any of the products.
+      - Vendor can add and delete products on their own store.

     - #### **Checkout page**
       - Users can order and not set up an account but will not have their order saved to their profile.